 CDC reports death in 0.1 to 0.2 percent (one or two in every thousand people infected) between 1985 and 1992 in the US.

-New Zealand last had a large epidemic in 1991, with about 7000 cases and 7 deaths.
+New Zealand last had a large epidemic in 1991, with 7 deaths.

 However, measles has a 50 percent death rate for New Zealand children with low immunity, the Ministry of Health says.